bimea/megamicros/docs/tutorials/mu-server/install/orangepi3b.md

   > sudo -i                   # Test the sudo -i command allowed for sudoers
 ```

-Then add the new *megamicros* user ssh key to the Github Bimea account.
+Then add the new *megamicros* user ssh key to your Github Bimea account.

 ## Run level 3 (muti-user)